Scarce Buache Map of the World's Watersheds, One of the First Thematic Maps

 This map was one of the earliest thematic maps.
 Scholars disagree as to which map is the first thematic map, and some say examples come from as early as the Middle Ages.
 In telling the story of thematic mapping, most histories usually cite Halley's maps on the trade winds and magnetic variation.
 Scholars also like to focus on John Snow's cholera map.
 There are other examples, however, including this one, which are less integrated into the history of thematic maps.
 With Buache's prominence in the world of cartography and science, this map would have been an influential example of thematic mapping.
 By the end of the eighteenth century, the genre was growing fast and maps were being used to illustrate many spatial phenomena.

 States of the Map and Rarity

-This example of the first state of the map, dated 1756 in the lower right corner and bearing the names of Buache and Guillaume De L'Isle and the Quay de l'Horologue du Palais address.
-A second state was issued circa 1780, under the imprint of Dezauche and a different address.
+- First State: Dated 1756 in the lower right corner and bearing the names of Buache and Guillaume De L'Isle and the Quay de l'Horologue du Palais address.

-The first state of the map is very rare on the market.
+The first state of the map is very scarce on the market.